Animation for Beginners: How to Animate a Bouncing Ball

 Step 2

 Sketch in your ball—it doesn’t have to be a circle.
 I like to work sketchy and when I animate.
 Let’s draw our ball about a centimeter from the top of the page.
 This is pose 1.
-The ball is above the floor, ready to fall and bounce!
+The ball is above the floor, ready to and bounce!

 Draw first image of ballDraw first image of ballDraw first image of ball